csandman/chakra-react-select/README.md

 [Chakra v3](https://www.chakra-ui.com/docs/get-started/migration#input-select-textarea),
-they ended up removing the `invalid` prop from the `Input`, `Select`, and `Textarea` components themselves in favor of always having the user pass it into the wrapping `Field.Root` instead, but I felt that it wouldn't hurt to keep the prop on this component as well, as users don't always wrap their components in a `Field.Root` in the first place.
+they ended up removing the `invalid` prop from the `Input`, `Select`, and `Textarea` components themselves in favor of always having the user pass it into the wrapping `Field.Root` instead.
+However, it was decided that it wouldn't hurt to keep the prop on this component as well, as users don't always wrap their components in a `Field.Root` in the first place.

 ```tsx
 return (